 - 5. Offices that should be notified immediately.
-Upon being informed of a staff member's death, the coordinating officers should ensure that the following offices are notified as quickly as possible: - Executive Office of the department concerned; OHRM; Chief of Human Resources Services or Chief of the local personnel section (depending on which office receives the information first). - DSS. - Head of department or office.
+Upon being informed of a staff member's death, the responsible officers should ensure that the following offices are notified as quickly as possible: - Executive Office of the department concerned; OHRM; Chief of Human Resources Services or Chief of the local personnel section (depending on which office receives the information first).